Fusion systems on bicyclic 2-groups: Applications

 \begin{Lemma} Let $G$ be a perfect group and $1\ne P\in\Syl_p(G)$ such that $\N_G(P)=P\C_G(P)$.
 Then there are at least two conjugacy classes of $\mathcal{F}_P(G)$-essential subgroups in $P$. \end{Lemma} \begin{proof} Let $\mathcal{F}:=\mathcal{F}_P(G)$.
 If there is no $\mathcal{F}$-essential subgroup, then $\mathcal{F}$ is nilpotent and $G$ is $p$-nilpotent, since $\Out_{\mathcal{F}}(P)=\N_G(P)/P\C_G(P)=1$.
 Then $G'\le P'\pcore_{p'}(G)<G$, because $P\ne 1$.
 Contradiction.
 Now suppose that there is exactly one $\mathcal{F}$-essential subgroup $Q\le P$ up to conjugation.
 Then $Q$ lies in a maximal subgroup $M<P$.
 Moreover, $P'\subseteq\Phi(P)\subseteq M$.
 Now the focal subgroup theorem (see Theorem~7.3.4 in \cite{Gorenstein}) gives the following contradiction:

 \end{proof}

 We remark that the number of conjugacy classes of essential subgroups is sometimes called the \emph{essential rank} of the fusion system (see for example \cite{Henke}).

 \begin{Theorem} Let $G$ be a simple group with bicyclic Sylow $2$-subgroup.
-Then $G$ is one of the following groups: $C_2$, $\PSL(i,q)$, $\PSU(3,q)$, $A_7$ or $M_{11}$ for $i\in\{2,3\}$ and $q$ odd. \end{Theorem} \begin{proof} By the Alperin-Brauer-Gorenstein Theorem \cite{ABG} on simple groups of $2$-rank $2$, we may assume that $G$ has $2$-rank $3$ (observe that a Sylow $2$-subgroup of $\PSU(3,4)$ is not bicyclic, since it has rank $4$).
-Now we could apply the Gorenstein-Harada result on simple groups of sectional rank at most $4$.
-However, we prefer to give a more elementary argument.
+Then $G$ is one of the following groups: $C_2$, $\PSL(i,q)$, $\PSU(3,q)$, $A_7$ or $M_{11}$ for $i\in\{2,3\}$ and $q$ odd. \end{Theorem} \begin{proof} By the Alperin-Brauer-Gorenstein Theorem \cite{2rank2} on simple groups of $2$-rank $2$, we may assume that $G$ has $2$-rank $3$ (observe that a Sylow $2$-subgroup of $\PSU(3,4)$ is not bicyclic, since it has rank $4$).
 Let $P\in\Syl_2(G)$ and $\mathcal{F}:=\mathcal{F}_P(G)$.
 By Theorem~\ref{main}, there is only one $\mathcal{F}$-essential subgroup $Q$ in $P$ up to conjugation.
 But this contradicts Lemma~\ref{perfect}. \end{proof}

 Now we consider fusion systems coming from block theory.
 Let $B$ be a $p$-block of a finite group $G$.
 We denote the number of irreducible ordinary characters of $B$ by $k(B)$ and the number of irreducible Brauer characters of $B$ by $l(B)$.
 Moreover, let $k_0(B)$ be the number of irreducible characters of \emph{height} $0$, i.\,e. the $p$-part of the degree of these characters is as small as possible.
 Let $D$ be a defect group of $B$.
 Then for every element $u\in D$ we have a \emph{subsection} $(u,b_u)$ where $b_u$ is a Brauer correspondent of $B$ in $\C_G(u)$.